-- Students living in the residence halls have the right to exist in a smoke-free environment.
-As a supplement to Pitzer's policy on smoking, the following guidelines are to be followed in the residence halls: - Smoking is not permitted in individual rooms or bathrooms.
-This includes vaping. - All public and common areas in the residence halls are non-smoking areas.
-These areas include, but are not limited to: all common rooms, living rooms, study areas, kitchens, sundecks, elevators, hallways (including exterior walkways), suite areas and Mead balconies. - All residence halls are designated as nonsmoking and this includes a 25-feet perimeter around each residence hall. - The following are strictly prohibited: pipes, hookahs, water pipes, and any glass or homemade smoking devices.
-If any of these items are found, they will be confiscated and will not be returned.
+- 1. Smoking is not permitted in the individual rooms or bathrooms.
+This includes vaping. - 2.
+All public and common areas in the residence halls are non-smoking areas.
+These areas include, but are not limited to: all common rooms, living rooms, study areas, kitchens, sundecks, elevators, hallways (including exterior walkways), suite areas and Mead balconies. - 3.
+All residence halls are designated as nonsmoking and this includes a 25-feet perimeter around each residence hall - 4.
+The following are strictly prohibited: pipes, hookahs, water pipes, and any glass or homemade smoking devices.
+If any of these items are found they will be confiscated and will not be returned.